JeffAbrahamson/hosts/starshine/README.md

 * To reorder tabs in my browser, use `C-S-page up/down`.
 It is important to touch Fn after Ctrl + Shift.

 # Touchscreen

 I use touchegg for the touchscreen.
 The configuration lives in `dotfiles/touchegg/`.
-Manual pages life at [AllGestures](https://code.google.com/p/touchegg/wiki/AllGestures) and [AllActions](https://code.google.com/p/touchegg/wiki/AllActions).
+Manual pages live at [AllGestures](https://code.google.com/p/touchegg/wiki/AllGestures) and [AllActions](https://code.google.com/p/touchegg/wiki/AllActions).

 # Font size in dmenu